realrate/Causing/README.md

 These t-values are expected to be significant. i.e. larger than two in absulute value.
 Insignificant effects could indicate possible model simplifications.

-To evaluatee the validity of the hypothesized model , t-values with respect to the hypothesized average model effects are used (estimated minus average effect and then divided by its standard deviation).
+To evaluate the validity of the hypothesized model , t-values with respect to the hypothesized average model effects are used (estimated minus average effect and then divided by its standard deviation).
 In this case, significant deviations could suggest a model refinement.